-Whether climbing, walking or skiing, in Scotland, the Alps or further afield avalanche awareness is an important skill to increase your safety in enjoying the mountains.
-There are an increasing number of resources available to the outdoor enthusiast and weather as well as avalanche forecasts are more accurate and easier to get hold of then ever.
-However these are no substitute for being able to read and interpret the conditions around you and to make your own assessments ‘on the fly’.
+Whether climbing, walking or skiing, in Scotland, the Alps or further afield, avalanche awareness is an important skill to increase your safety when enjoying the mountains.
+There are an increasing number of resources available to the outdoor enthusiast.
 Below is just some information on courses, resources and information available in the UK.

 Glenmore Lodge Avalanche Courses

-There are a wide range of avalanche and safety courses across the UK.
-All Glenmore Lodge winter courses will include elements of avalanche awareness but we have two courses specifically focused on avalanche issues.
+We offer a range of avalanche and safety courses across the UK.
+All of our winter courses include elements of avalanche awareness but we also have courses specifically focused on avalanche issues, including the following:

 Avalanche Transceiver Training Park

-Glenmore Lodge is very proud to be home to the world’s first permanent artificial avalanche transceiver training park.
+Glenmore Lodge is home to the world’s first permanent artificial avalanche transceiver training park.
 The park is specifically designed to help develop the avalanche transceiver skills of winter mountaineers and ski mountaineers of all abilities.